 The best space is the space which meets unique criteria that vary by industry, property type, the nature of the user’s business and their business plan, and location.
 We ensure a successful process by taking the time to understand the intricacies of our clients and their businesses up-front so the real estate supports these needs and requirements.

 Upper floors of a building are more expensive because they may have better views than lower floors.
 Upper floors can also be quieter with less street noise.
 Of course, this may not apply to very old buildings that do not have elevators, since the upper floors are not ADA accessible.

 Many questions have an asterisk* and a “it depends” response.
 This is one of those.
 Depending on the size of the space, office intensity or open area changes this dramatically.
 Use our space calculator to dial in a closer number.
 An open office environment will be in the 120 – 180 SF/person range and an office intensive environment will be 200 – 275 SF/person.

 We get this question on every engagement.
 What does the space need?
 Carpet and paint?
 Walls demo’d and built?
 Kitchen added?
 New ceiling grid and lights?
 This is often a key component of a negotiation and a lever we expertly negotiate on a strategic basis for every transaction.

 The best practices in negotiating a lease are summarized into four critical path items as follows:

 - Start your needs analysis and discussion well before the need is estimated to commence.

-- Engage and expert commercial real estate broker with proven experience and leverage their knowledge; we are here to help you starting with the needs analysis and continuing from occupancy throughout your lease term.
+- Engage an expert commercial real estate broker with proven experience and leverage their knowledge; we are here to help you starting with the needs analysis and continuing through build out construction to initial occupancy throughout your lease term.

 - Always have a solid back-up option at hand, especially in an improving real estate market.
 Being prepared to walk away is a very powerful aspect of successful negotiation.